 Like most people who’ve never experienced it, your view of depression is optimistically misguided.

-However, I do commend Vanderah’s ambition in exploring difficult themes such as these and her endorsement of courage and resilience.
+However, I do commend Vanderah’s endorsement of courage and resilience, along with her ambition in exploring difficult themes and raising important questions such as these.
 Exposure breeds discussion and only through discussion will understanding grow.

-Glendy Vanderah’s debut Where the Forest Meets the Stars is a creative take on challenging and at times confronting subject matter.
-A title that is sure to spark book club debate.
+In summary, Glendy Vanderah’s debut Where the Forest Meets the Stars is a creative take on challenging and at times confronting subject matter.
+A novel that is sure to spark book club debate.

 Get your copy of Where the Forest Meets the Stars from: